 In addition to his academic work, Dapo Akande has advised states, international organizations and others on matters of international law.
 He has advised and provided expert opinions in cases before national courts and international tribunals.
 He has acted as Consultant for the African Union on the international criminal court and on the law relating to terrorism.
 In addition, he has provided training to diplomats, military officers and other government officials on a range of international law issues, especially international criminal law and the law of armed conflict.
 Akande was born in Nigeria where he studied for his law degree at Obafemi Awolowo University (formerly the University of Ife).

 Dr Hulley is a university lecturer in Musculoskeletal Sciences based in the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences and a Fellow of St Hilda’s College.
 Since moving to Oxford, Dr Hulley has been awarded a number of fellowships and research grants including a 5 year Arthritis Research UK Fellowship in 2004 and a 5 year Research Councils UK Fellowship.
 The research group that she leads explores cell signalling in bone and joint degeneration and regeneration with a focus on tendon biology.

 Dr Hulley was born in Zimbabwe and gained her developmental biology PhD at the University of Cape Town, South Africa.

-With close to 2,500 alumni across Sub-Saharan Africa, Oxford has alumni groups based in Ghana, Kenya, Mauritius, Nigeria, South Africa and Zimbabwe.
+With over 2,500 alumni across Sub-Saharan Africa, Oxford has alumni groups based in Ghana, Kenya, Mauritius, Nigeria, South Africa and Zimbabwe.